 Please get in touch via my contact page: Contact

 Proofreading – correcting spelling / typos, punctuation, etc (e.g. for publication or manuscript submission).

 Copy Editing – advice on good English style, omitting unnecessary words, accurate and smooth grammar, etc.

 Creative Feedback – suggestions for enhancing creative and technical aspects e.g. characterisation, plot, setting, point of view, dialogue, vocabulary & imagery, rhythm, form (e.g. for poetry), etc.

-Creative Mentoring – goal clarification / goal setting, motivation, overcoming obstacles to writing / productivity, accountability, advice on publishing opportunities, freeing up greater creativity, reading recommendations, etc.
+Creative Mentoring – identifying goals / goal setting, motivation, overcoming obstacles to writing / productivity, ensuring accountability, advice on publishing opportunities, freeing up greater creativity, reading recommendations, etc.

 – size of job (fee reduction available for larger projects)

 “Michael is outstanding for the time he spends and the support he gives in his work as editor and mentor.
 In my experience his patience and insight are deeply encouraging when dealing with both fiction and non fiction.
 His care and meticulous attention to the work in hand is exemplary… I can testify that without Michael’s help a way forward would not have been possible.
 It was money well spent.”
 (D.D.)